ssfsx17/sky-islands/core.md

 - Range: 30 feet
 - Target: Single
 - Add the Elemental Armor Coating status condition to the target.
 Crystal element cannot be used for this technique.
+  - **Elemental Armor Coating: <Specific>** - Requires that you use armor and/or a shield.
+Incoming damage from the specified element is halved.
+The most recent application of this status removes all previous applications.

 **Elemental Weapon Coating**: